Hacking Task Confounder in Meta-Learning: Methodology

 \section{Methodology}

-Based on the above evidence and analysis, we can know that task confounders can cause spurious correlations between causal factors and labels.
-An ideal meta-learning model should learn multi-task knowledge in a shared representation and identify which portions of knowledge are causally related to each task.
-This inspires us to propose a method called MetaCRL that can encode decoupled causal knowledge.
-It serves as a plug-and-play learner that consists of two modules: the disentangling module and the causal module.
-The disentangling module aims to acquire all causal factors and provide subsets of causal factors specifically relevant to individual tasks, while the causal module aims to ensure the causality of factors in the disentangling module.
-The pseudocode of our MetaCRL is provided in Appendix B.
+Based on the above analysis, we know that task confounders cause spurious correlations between causal factors and labels.
+An ideal meta-learning model should identify knowledge that is causally related to each task and learn from the identified multi-task knowledge.
+Therefore, we propose MetaCRL, a plug-and-play meta-learning causal representation learner that can encode decoupled causal factors for more efficient ML.
+It consists of two modules: (i) the disentangling module which aims to extract generating factors and eliminate task confounders; and (ii) the causal module which aims to ensure the causality of the obtained generating factors.
+In this section, we first introduce the disentangling module and the causal module in Subsections \ref{sec:4.1} and \ref{sec:4.2}, respectively.
+Next, we provide the overall objective in Subsection \ref{sec:4.3}.
+The pseudocode and pipeline of MetaCRL are shown in Appendix B.